 The program provides the students with knowledge of production, transmission, conversion and efficient use of energy - with an emphasis of energy from renewable sources.
-Elective courses allow for a specialization in electrical or thermal energy engineering.
+Elective courses allow for a specialization in electrical or thermal energy engineering or battery technology.
 The program also offers the students to elect more generic courses like control theory, project management or extra mathematics.

-For both specializations, the teaching is based on the latest developments within the respective fields.
+For all specializations, the teaching is based on the latest developments within the respective fields.

 The students start pursuing the specialization of their choice in the 3rd semester.
 In the 5th semester, the students are offered a selection of relevant elective courses at UiA, or they spend the semester as exchange students at another institution.

 |1. sem||Renewable Energy - admission background (1/2)|

 |6. sem||Renewable Energy - admission background (2/2)|

 For those specializing in electrical power:

 The engineering education in Norway is regulated and supervised by the Ministry of Education and Research.
 The engineering education programme consists of general, technical and optional subjects including social-economic subjects.
 Social-economic subjects is a general term for subjects like economics, marketing, languages, communication, administration, leadership, management, law, ethics and environmental issues in a wide perspective.
 The content of the general subjects is prescribed by the former National Council for Engineering Education, while the technical, optional and social-economic subjects are designed by the faculty itself.